 Improvements that change/break an API that downstream developers are relying on in contrib or custom modules in Backdrop sites require a major release from 1.x.y to 2.0.0.

 The amount of work can be kept to a minimum by organizing development branches cleverly with Git.
 Bugs will be fixed in the patch release version first, which is merged into the minor release, which in turn is merged into the major release.
 This means when fixing bugs, the fix is made to the production version of the software first, and then merged in to the future version.

-Minor releases providing new features, API additions, and polish will be made every 4 months.
-A minor version will be released on the 15th of January, May, and September.
+Minor releases that provide new features, API additions, and significant UX improvements will be made every 4 months on the 15th of January, May, and September.

 Backdrop aims to provide API-compatibility even as new features are added within a major version.
 However, due to the number of publicly available APIs with Backdrop, absolute compatibility is not realistic.
 In this case, API compatibility within a major version means no modifications to the following:

 - The signatures of public functions (those not starting with underscores).